14. Religion, in Harmony with Science?

-But a heightened sense of 'virtue' insisted that it wasn't enough to simply stop attending church services; I needed to make the point that I was no mere drop out; I was challenging the status quo and joining the ranks of the heathen, an act that felt extremely courageous at that time, yet is merely typical of present standards.
+My naive sense of 'virtue' insisted that it wasn't enough to simply stop attending church services.
+I needed to make the point that I was no mere drop out.
+I was seriously challenging the status quo, joining the ranks of the heathen; an act that felt extremely courageous at that time, yet is merely typical of present standards.

-However, I never lost the insistent feeling that there was something more to life.
+However, I never lost the insistent feeling that there was something more to existence.
 It was over a decade later that I explored the Bahai teachings and realised that the early Bible stories I had rejected were our 'Europeanised' Semitic creation stories.
-Our 'Adam and Eve' were like 'Rangi and Papatuanuku', or much later, like the morality tales of Hans Christian Anderson.
-They had served an important purpose at the time, but now was a new age; now it was essential that religion be in harmony with science.
-And the only place I found that was in the teachings of the Baha'i Faith.
+Our 'Adam and Eve' were like 'Rangi and Papatuanuku' or, much later, like the morality tales of Hans Christian Anderson.
+They were 'teaching' stories which had served an important purpose at the time.
+However, now was a new age; now it was essential that religion be in harmony with science.
+And the only place I found that was in the principles and teachings of the Baha'i Faith.

 The third principle or teaching of Bahá’u’lláh is the oneness of religion and science.
 Any religious belief which is not conformable with scientific proof and investigation is superstition, for true science is reason and reality, and religion is essentially reality and pure reason; therefore, the two must correspond.
 Religious teaching which is at variance with science and reason is human invention and imagination unworthy of acceptance, for the antithesis and opposite of knowledge is superstition born of the ignorance of man.
 If we say religion is opposed to science, we lack knowledge of either true science or true religion, for both are founded upon the premises and conclusions of reason, and both must bear its test. ---Abdu'l-Baha, Promulgation of Universal Peace -44-